 In 1959, when Standard Oil came up with the slogan: “Put a tiger in your tank,” they almost got it right!
 In Feng Shui, cars are considered “predatory tigers.”
-Now, with everyone spending so much time in their cars these days, which for many can actually feel like their second home, why not feng shui your car?
+Let's think of your car as a second home and apply feng shui principles to your car.

 As many know, Feng Shui - which literally translates to wind and water – is the Chinese art of creating harmony between the flow of chi of an environment and individuals, in order to achieve prosperity and good fortune.
 It is believed that negative chi in your car can lead to problems with your car and health, while positive chi can protect you and your car from accidents and theft.
 Here are some quick and easy tips to help feng shui your car for good chi.
 Also, while some suggestions may sound like common sense, when it comes to Feng Shui, it all makes sense.

 Make it Clean & Clutter-Free: Like our homes, our cars represent how we treat ourselves.
 So, keep your car clean, organized, and clutter-free.
 Clutter can zap the flow of positive chi, draining the life force out of the driver and passengers.

 Clean Your Windows: Windows are considered the eye of the car, so keep them clean at all times - to not only help your visibility on the road, but they give you a clear view of your path through life.
 Clean windows allow positive energy to enter from outside.

 Maintenance Matters: How you maintain your car reflects how you maintain your money and investments.
 Treat them with respect and the Universe sends more.
 A well-kept car also leads to relaxed energy, which leads to a relaxed driving experience.
 In Feng Shui, it's important to fix what's broken.
 It’s also important to check: the electric system (your car’s nervous system); the fuel lines and hoses (your car’s digestive system); and the heating and air conditioning systems (your car’s respiratory system).